 The terms of our current certificate of incorporation provide that, upon conversion of our preferred stock into our common stock in connection with this offering, the holders of Series A and Series B preferred stock will receive a cumulative accrued dividend calculated at a rate of 6% per annum.
 As of September 30, 2015, we had \$9.1 million of cumulative accrued dividends payable to our Series A and Series B preferred stockholders.
-Dividends payable to our Series A and Series B preferred stockholders have continued to accrue subsequent to September 30, 2015.
-Based on an assumed closing date of , 2015, immediately prior to the completion of this offering, we expect to pay approximately \$ million of cumulative accrued dividends in cash to our Series A preferred stockholders and issue shares of our common stock for cumulative accrued dividends to our Series B preferred stockholders.
+Dividends payable to our Series A and Series B preferred stockholders and assumed closing date of preferred stockholders have continued to accrue subsequent to September 30, 2015.
+Based on an assumed closing date of preferred stockholders and issue preferred stockholders and issue preferred stockholders and issue preferred stockholders.
 The cash dividends will be paid from the net proceeds of this offering and neither the cash nor the stock dividends will be paid on any shares of our common stock purchased in this offering.
 We do not pay dividends on our common stock and do not anticipate paying any dividends on our common stock for the foreseeable future.
-Any future determinations relating to our dividence policy will be made at the discretion of our board of directors and will depend on various factors.
-See "Dividend Policy.'
-At our request, the underwriters have reserved for sale at the initial public offering price up to shares of our common stock, or 5% of the shares offered by this prospectus, for our employees, directors and other persons associated with us.
-The participants in the directed share program are subject to the 180-day lock-up restriction described in the "Underwriting" section of this prospectus with respect to the directed shares sold to them.
-The number of shares of our common stock available for sale to the general public in this offering will be reduced by the number of shares sold pursuant to the directed share program.
-Any directed shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
-The directed share program will be arranged through Piper Jaffray & Co.
+Any future determinations relating to our dividend policy will be made at the discretion of our board of directors and will depend on various factors.
+See "Dividend Policy."